Folling/alloy/README.md

 All other dependencies will have a written justification in their respective project.

+One thing I found bothersome when working with other APIs were private APIs.
+Private APIs can be useful to avoid users accidentally messing something up, or forming a dependency on a volatile part of your API.
+But not even having the option to access these parts makes certain aspects far too rigid.
+For example, the tooltip delay was not changeable in previous JavaFX versions.
+The field existed, but you simply couldn't access it.
+For this reason, the APIs within alloy will follow a system similar to "pimpl".
+Every struct has an "inner" field with all fields that are supposed to be private and an unsafe getter function to access it.
+This forces people to opt-in with the concious decision and understanding that what they are doing is inherently prone to break if the API changes in the future.

 # Contributing
 alloy is open source and is supposed to benefit from the inclusion of other people.
 However I do reserve the rights to deny any feature requests or pull requests but am always open to discussion and having my mind changed.